CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ## Exercise 2: Creating ASC Default policy.

-In this exercise, You will create the ASC default policy in security policy under  Securiy Center.
+In this exercise, You will create the ASC default policy in security policy under  Microsoft Defender for Cloud.

 1. From Azure Portal, search for **Microsoft Defender for Cloud** and select it.